danielgao-1/web-trend/README.md

 node server.js
 ```

 The program automates the fetch request every hour.
-To manually fetch, use the following lines:
+To manually fetch, use the following lines.
+If the MongdoDB schema is empty, use the first line before the second line.
 ```shell
 http://localhost:3000/api/subreddit_top